Southeastern Plant Symposium and Rare Plant Auction

 London-born botanist and gardener Dr. Ross Bayton gained his PhD at the Royal Botanic Gardens, Kew, studying the classification of tropical palms.
 He's the author of several books on horticulture including New Trees: Introductions to Cultivation (with John Grimshaw), Plant Families: A Guide for Gardeners and Botanists (with Simon Maugham), and most recently The Gardener’s Botanical: An Encyclopedia of Latin Plant Names, as featured in the New York Times.
 Formerly the Gardening Editor of the UK’s best-selling gardening periodical, BBC Gardeners’ World Magazine, he is now the Director of the world-renowned Heronswood Garden in Kingston, Wa., and is developing a 5-acre garden at home in nearby Bremerton.

-"Bailey's Plant Breeding: It's a Wonderful Life" David Roberts, Director of Plant Breeding, Bailey Innovations, Bailey Nurseries, Inc., Athens, GA
+"Shifting Perspectives: Changing Our Perception of Popular Plant Groups" David Roberts, Director of Plant Breeding, Bailey Innovations, Bailey Nurseries, Inc., Athens, GA

 Hydrangea and Lagerstroemia, two genera that are very well represented on the market today.
 With such a crowded playing field, creating innovative and exciting new cultivars can be a challenge for any plant breeder.
 How does one create plants that stand out when everyone is working towards the same goal?
 Join David as he discusses how the plant breeding team at Bailey Innovations tackle popular yet challenging plant groups and see how they trial their selections to learn which ones are truly unique and which ones are just too familiar for their own good.